-Join Olivia Stone for an in-depth discussion in this video Next steps, part of Lego Mindstorms: Open the Box.
+Join Olivia Stone for an in-depth discussion in this video Next steps, part of Learning Lego Mindstorms.

 - Thanks for watching this course.
 I hope you had fun learning about the Mindstorms EV3 kit, and are excited to start programming your own LEGO robots.
 As you venture forth to build your next amazing creation, remember, you can always break down a complex program into smaller, simpler pieces.
 I encourage you to build your programs up slowly, expanding on the Exercise Files, and testing each step along the way.
 It'll make troubleshooting a lot easier as you tackle the problem in incremental pieces.
 You'll end up with a complex, fully working robot in no time.